uhm-biostats/stat-mod/README.md

-# stat-mod
-Intro to Statistical Modeling
+# Intro to Statistical Modeling